School of Psychology

 Study location Plymouth

-Interested in how people think, act and interact?
-Discover how thoughts, feelings and motivations shape our behaviour.
-A hands-on approach to learning across social, developmental, clinical, cognitive psychology and neuroscience will provide you the skills relevant across a range of careers, from education and health to business and the media.
-Shape the psychology graduate you want to be, and carve out your future in anything from professional psychology to marketing and management.
+Fascinated by the way people think, act and interact?
+Discover how thoughts, feelings and motivations shape behaviour.
+Your hands-on learning across social, developmental, clinical, cognitive psychology and neuroscience will give you the experience and knowledge so you're ready for a range of careers, from education and health to business.
+Carve out your future as a psychology graduate whose sought-after skills can be expertly applied, from professional psychology to marketing and management.

 Careers with this subject